huijunchen9260/shbib/README.md

     tab='	'
     ```
 6. Json file manipulation is also possible by pure POSIX shell.
 Look into `shbib` for `json_pretty_print` function for detail information.
+7. Case-insensitive search is done by transforming both searching string adn searched item to lower case, then match them together.
+Hope someone can provide a more elegant way to do so.